 Morgan Hilliard joined PAR after serving as Director of Development and Recruitment at Southern University Laboratory School.
 She was responsible for planning major fundraising events, securing large donor gifts, the annual fund, and recruiting students.
 In this role she organized and scheduled volunteers to support fundraising events and activities, trained two development interns, and created a pipeline of fundraising training for the entire staff and volunteers to produce results within the entire K-12 school.
 She implemented the first annual fund program and laid the groundwork for the very first endowment fund.

-Morgan also serves in the Louisiana Air National Guard 159th Fighter Wing as an E6 Technical Sergeant and is currently activated on Louisiana’s COVID-19 Medical Surge Task Force.
+Morgan also serves in the Louisiana Air National Guard 159th Fighter Wing as an E6 Technical Sergeant and was activated on Louisiana’s COVID-19 Medical Surge Task Force.
 Morgan received her undergraduate degree in Psychology from the University of Louisiana at Lafayette and a Master of Business Administration from Southern University and A&M College.

 She is involved in the Junior League of Baton Rouge and Association of Fundraising Professionals (AFP) Greater Baton Rouge Chapter.
 She lives in Baton Rouge with her husband Christopher and daughter Charlie Rae.